 Destination Name is unique among destinations and reentries.
-The destination must meet naming requirements for category/index type names.
+The destination name must meet naming requirements for Source, Destination, and Reentry names.

 Destination Number is unique among destinations and reentries.
 There is no required ordering specifying which Destination Number may be used as long as no other destination group or reentry is using it.
 This allows for gaps to be present between assigned destination numbers as well as an intermixing of destination groups and reentries.
 However, it is suggested that these gaps be minimized.